vartec/python-packaging-recap/README.md

 description: An opinionated, streamlined recap of the state of Python packaging, including hosting private packages, and Python services deployment.
 ---

-# Python Packaging and Deployment: State of Art as of 2023
+# Python Packaging and Deployment: State of Art (2023)

 ### by Bartek Ogryczak <[`bartek.fyi`](https://bartek.fyi/)>